ErfanMomeniii/image-compressor/README.md

 ## Overview

-<div align="justify">The image compressor is a lightweight and straightforward tool that is capable of reducing the size of images.It utilizes an algorithm inspired by PCA (Principal Component Analysis) to compress images, resulting in a size reduction of at least 50% compared to the original size.By using this tool, you can effectively save memory and storage space.</div>
+<div align="justify">The image compressor is a lightweight and straightforward tool that is capable of reducing the size of images.
+It utilizes an algorithm inspired by PCA (Principal Component Analysis) to compress images, resulting in a size reduction of at least 50% compared to the original size.
+By using this tool, you can effectively save memory and storage space.</div>

 ## Installation